General Program Information

 By the middle of their third year most students are expected to have successfully passed their comprehensive examination in their field of concentration.
 Students must then complete a doctoral dissertation.
 The work on the dissertation usually begins in the third year and is completed by the end of the fourth year or soon thereafter.
 In addition, each student must have three semesters teaching experience prior to graduation.
-Minimum requirements for the program are 45 credit hours of course preparation, 3 credit hours for the teaching course and 18 credit hours of the doctoral dissertation.
+Minimum requirements for the program are 45 credit hours of course preparation and 18 credit hours of the doctoral dissertation.

 Prerequisites to the Program:

 All applicants are expected to be graduates of an accredited American college or university or a foreign institution determined to be equivalent, and to have achieved acceptable grade point averages in all prior undergraduate and graduate studies.
 Applicants must submit scores on either the Graduate Management Admission Test (GMAT) or the Graduate Records Examination (GRE).
 Majors in Strategic Management must have, and majors in other areas of concentration are encouraged to have, an MBA or the equivalent.
 The following prerequisites should be met upon application, or shortly after entry, to the Ph.D.
 Program: